jbchouinard/sixteen/README.md

 Install Logisim, following instructions at http://www.cburch.com/logisim/.

-The entire computer is contained in circuit.circ.
+The entire computer is contained in sixteen.circ.

 ## Specifications